 An intimate setup sees charming and cheeky frontman Richard Maddy laughing with the crowd, his strong accent and smart attire highly reminiscent of an East End Mod.
 His singing voice, however adopts an American accent and although this may seem tacky for most British bands it definitely works in his case – startling and soulful, he hits every note with such strength.

 The Red Lapels are the perfect party band, oozing with talent.
 The fast-paced qualities and classic rock riffs of new single It Ain’t Easy are guaranteed to get your body bouncing.
 In addition to this, their great take on Creedence Clearwater Revival’s Bad Moon Rising provides the crowd with a good sing along tune, proving the band really have got all you need for a great night out.

 They take on Mod culture with enough passion to really revive it, with their Paul Weller inspired attire and mischievous attitude taking you to a different world for the duration of the set.
 Yet they offer just enough fresh, original tunes to exceed the stereotype making The Red Lapels a band to definitely watch out for in the near future.

 Photos: Jay Shaw-Baker

-For more information about The Red Lapels and future events visit here.
+For further information and future events visit The Red Lapels’ website here.